MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/azure-front-door-migration.md

 No action item required, your instance will be auto-migrated.

 > [!IMPORTANT]
-> Once, these steps are done, you can start consuming the benefits of Azure Front Door via allowing learners to access MCT instance via https://*websitename*.azurefd.net URL or a custom domain.
+> Once, these steps are done, you can start consuming the benefits of Azure Front Door via allowing learners to access CT instance via https://*websitename*.azurefd.net URL or a custom domain.

 > [!NOTE]
 > For any questions or concerns please reach out to us at sangam-pm@microsoft.com